Apple iPhone 16 Pro Max vs. Google Pixel 9 Pro XL: Battle of intelligence

 (Image credit: Apple)

-While you can make a case for the iPhone 16 Pro Max at launch if you’re one of those niche users that would actually take advantage of the hardware improvements, I think most users would get more use out of the 9 Pro XL’s superb AI features, which have a wider appeal.
+While you can make a case for the iPhone 16 Pro Max at launch if you’re one of those niche users that would actually take advantage of the hardware improvements, I think most users would get more use out of the 9 Pro XL’s superb AI features, which have a broader appeal.

 Roydon Cerejo